Skip to content

 Mapping the Elk River and Other Waterways

-Cecil County Citizens Kayak & Canoe Club recently established an open Facebook group, a place for those interested in the area’s five rivers.
-Once the social media page launched, views of the Upper Elk River (the Kayaker’s perspective) caught my attention, causing me to start digging through old research files in a search of some…
+Cecil County Citizens Kayak & Canoe Club recently established an open Facebook group for those interested in the area’s five rivers.
+Once the social media page launched, views of the Upper Elk River (the Kayaker’s perspective) caught my attention, prompting me to dig through old research files in search of detailed 19th-century charts of the…

 Share this: